 Please follow the instructions as outlined in #2 above.
 You will need your W-2 and 1042-S to complete you federal return.
 You will need only your W-2 to complete your New York State return (Form IT-203).

 Note: Once again, ALL international students must file Form 8843.
 If you need to apply for an ITIN please contact Susan Ambrose.

 The IRS provides instructions for all forms required of international students.
 Read them carefully:

-If, after reading the information on this site, you have more questions, please make an appointment to meet with the Assistant Director of International Programs, Susan Ambrose.
+If, after reading the information on this site, you have more questions, please make an appointment to meet with the Associate Director of International Programs, Susan Ambrose.

 The information contained on this site does not constitute professional tax advice.
 The Center for International Programs is able to provide general advice and information, and direction to resources.
 We cannot make determinations or recommendations on your individual tax situation, and it is your responsibility to file correctly based on your individual situation.
 The information housed here is not a substitute for advice obtained from the IRS (Internal Revenue Service) or from a qualified tax professional.